velischrist/MealTrackingApp/README.md

 # MealTrackingApp
-An app for tracking daily meals, setting goals, and finding/rating recipes The app includes:
+An app for tracking daily meals, setting goals, and finding/rating recipes.

+The app includes:
 - SQL database of users, goals, meals, recipes, and ratings
 - Python interface for the app

 Dataset for recipes: https://www.kaggle.com/datasets/sarthak71/food-recipes

 The CSV files we use for loading the data are included in this repository in the folder 'data'.

-First, enter into a MySQL command-line interface, create a new database, and execute USE [database_name];
-To load the data and run the python app, execute the following commands:
+First, enter into a MySQL command-line interface, create a new database, and select it.
+To load the data and run the python app, execute the following
+commands:

 mysql> source setup.sql;